destination-earth/DestinE-DataLake-Lab/HDA/README.md

 **DestinE Core Platform Insula Users**
 <br>
-Please perform the following and selecte my_env kernel when running the provided Notebooks<br>
+Please perform the following and select my_env kernel when running the provided Notebooks<br>

-Open a terminal window and run the following commands in sequence (File, New, Terminal)
+Open a terminal window (File, New, Terminal) and run the following commands in sequence:

 Create a virtual environment: